mieweb/docs/content/functions/system-administration/interfaces/device-interface-mi-7000.md

 5. Instruct the audiometer to send the results.
 A new window opens with the received test.
 6. Verify the expected patients were found and click the Upload button.
     1. If a patient is incorrect or not found, click the pencil icon and choose the correct patient.
-    2. If some tests should not be uploaded uncheck the checkbox to the left of the patient.
+    2. If some tests should not be uploaded, uncheck the checkbox to the left of the patient.
     3. Click the information icon (?) to see all the details of a test.
     4. If no tests should be uploaded, close the new window; nothing is saved.